Find out if your products comply with Australian Standards with Austest toy safety testing services

 Cosmetics: Lipsticks and other cosmetics have been found to contain lead.

-Austest can screen your products for the presence of these restricted elements.
+Austest can arrange for testing of your products for the presence of these restricted elements.
 The requirements in part 3 of AS/NZS ISO 8124 apply to the following:

 Contact Austest for accredited toy testing today

-Austest Laboratories is the only lab in Australia accredited for parts 1 and 2 of AS/NZS ISO 8124.
 Accredited testing offers the highest level of testing competence available and accredited labs are independently audited by an accreditation body that is a signatory of the International Laboratory Accreditation Committee (ILAC) Mutual Recognition Agreement (MRA).
-As an example, A2LA (American Association for Laboratory Accreditation) and NATA (National Association of Testing Authorities) are both signatories to the ILAC and APLAC MRA’s for mutual acceptance of test data and reports.
 Don’t trust non accredited testing!